lexofficial29/HomerStack/README.md

 # 🚀 The Homer Problem Challenge 🤔

 This project is a solution to the Homer problem where we have to identify a person, Homer, who didn't interact with anyone in an event.

-**The challenge is to solve the problem using a stack data structure.**
+**The challenge is to solve the problem by using a stack data structure.**

 # 📝 The Problem